AlmaLinux/almalinux-witness/README.md

 INFLUX_TOKEN='ENTER_TELEGRAF_TOKEN_HERE'
 ```

-Now you can safely terminate your main docker-compose process with the `Ctrl-c`
+Now you can safely terminate both your docker-compose processess with the
-keyboard combination.
+`Ctrl-c` keyboard combination.

 ### Running the system